5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ```
 ### Webserver

 You need to restrict access to Whatsspy and the api of Whatsspy from unauthorised web access.
+I assume you have Nginx and php already up and running (you can follow [this tutorial partly in case you dont](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-debian-7))

 #### Nginx
 For Nginx add the following:

 ```
+    index index.html index.php;
+    location / {
+        try_files $uri $uri/ /index.html;
+    }

     location ~ /whatsspy/ {
         auth_basic "Restricted";
         auth_basic_user_file /etc/nginx/.htpasswd;
     }